prl-mushr/mushr-website/content/tutorials/mapping.md

   - A desktop/laptop that can ssh into the car

 ### Ssh into the car
 Boot up the car and connect the controller.
-Ssh into the car on your computer, replacing the IP address with your robot IP when connected with the ROBOT_AP network.
+Ssh into the car on your computer, replacing the IP address with your robot IP when connected with the ROBOT_AP network, or using the Wifi connect from the [first steps](/tutorials/first_steps) tutorial.
 ```bash
 $ ssh robot@10.42.0.1 -X
 ```